 Treatment options include:

-For most people, lordosis does not cause significant health problems if left untreated.
-However, since the spine is responsible for much of our movement and flexibility, it is important to maintain a healthy spine.
-Not treating lordosis could lead to an increased risk of problems with the spine, hip girdle, legs, and internal organs.
+For most people, lordosis does not cause significant health problems.
+But it’s important to maintain a healthy spine since the spine is responsible for much of our movement and flexibility.
+Not treating lordosis could lead to long-term discomfort and an increased risk of problems with the:

 - internal organs